izazw/learning-log/README.md

 *23rd August*

 ### Today's progress ###
 * learnt at() array method, a relatively new addition to JavaScript.
 At() allows for the usage of relative indexing and is pretty cool!
-From my perspective, it adds a lot of readability to the code, and is so much more intuitive.
+From my perspective, it adds a lot of readability to the code and is so much more intuitive.
 Have a look here:

         const myGatineau =["Pink Lake Trail", "King Mountain Trail", "Luskville Falls Trail", "Champlain Lookout Trail", "Wolf Trail"]